 Owing to its strong and profitable asset-management franchise, DekaBank's fee income represents an important cushion for credit and market-related losses.
-As the preferred retail asset manager of the savings bank sector and a leading provider of institutional investment funds, DekaBank's resilient fee and commission income from asset-management activities accounted for 70% of net revenues during the first half of 2017.
-However, the implementation of the Markets in Financial Instruments Directive (MiFID II), which governs the permissibility of sales commission and other requirements for strengthening investor protection, could negatively affect DekaBank's profitability in the future.
+As the preferred retail asset manager of the savings bank sector and a leading provider of institutional investment funds, DekaBank's resilient fee and commission income from asset-management activities accounted for 75% of net revenues during 2017.
+However, the implementation of the Markets in Financial Instruments Directive (MiFID II), which governs the permissibility of sales commission and other requirements for strengthening investor protection, could somewhat dampen DekaBank's profitability in the future.
 Furthermore, the market shift towards passive investments could put a dent in the bank's asset-based margin in the long-term.
 At present, though, net new asset generation from the bank's actively managed investment products remains robust.

-In the first half of 2017, DekaBank's reported economic result (the bank's non-GAAP pretax measure) reached €241 million, a €12 million, or 5.0% increase on the same period in the previous year.
-This improved result reflected a €66 million (13%) acceleration in net commission income to €573 million, owing to higher assets under management, a marginally improved net interest income result (up 5% to €79 million), almost zero loan loss provisions (€75 million in the prior year), and a more than €100 million higher other operating income result, owing to actuarial gains from pension provisions rather than losses.
-This positive development was partially offset by €36 million higher operating expenses of €519 million and a more than €200 million lower net financial income of

-€79 million, which included a €100 million general provision to cover potential risks.
+In 2017, DekaBank's reported economic result (the bank's non-GAAP pretax measure) reached \leq 449 million, a \leq 34 million, or 8.1% increase on the previous year.
+This improved result reflected a \leq 95 million (8.6%) acceleration in net commission income to \leq 1,203 million, owing to higher assets under management, an improved net interest income result (up 11.8% to \leq 156 million), much lower loan loss provisions of \leq 18 million versus \leq 210 million in 2016 (due to shipping write-downs).
+This positive development was partially offset by \leq 70 million higher operating expenses of \leq 1,040, a \leq 27 million lower other operating income result of \leq 8 million, owing to acquisition gains that were recorded in 2016, and a \leq 160 million lower net financial income of \leq 156 million, which included a \leq 95 million general provision to cover potential risks.
 DekaBank's reported economic result incorporates several items not shown in the IFRS income statement, such as valuation gains and losses from hedged lending, actuarial gains and losses, potential charges, as well as interest expense related to AT1 bonds, to better represent the true economic position.

-On an IFRS basis and following Moody's adjustments, DekaBank reported net income of €167 million in the first half of 2017, €19 million less than in corresponding prior year period.
-The return on tangible assets thus reached 0.35%, which we consider to be a sustainable run rate for DekaBank in the current low interest rate environment.
-As a result, we keep the assigned Profitability score in line with the ba2 historical score.
+On an IFRS basis and following Moody's adjustments, DekaBank reported net income of €285 million in 2017, €51 million more than in 2016.
+The return on tangible assets thus reached 0.3%, which we consider to be a sustainable run rate for DekaBank in the current low interest rate environment.
+As a result, we keep the assigned Profitability score in line with the ba2 initial score.